50 American Small Towns Known for the Weirdest Things

 Picket Wire Canyon, Colorado: Largest dinosaur tracks

 Picket Wire Canyon is known by archaeologists and geologists as a hot spot for ancient dinosaur activity.
-It boasts one of the most concentrated amounts of dinosaur tracks in North America.
+It boasts one of the most concentrated examples of dinosaur tracks in North America.

 A spooky forest with trees silhouetted against the fog, edited similar to an Instagtram filter